mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 You can update the ER Schema in the page of the Real-Time Updater, in the _ConfigMaps & Secrets_ page.

 :::info
-The ER Schema ConfigMap is created after the service is attached to a System of Records for the first time.
+The ER Schema ConfigMap is created after the service is attached to a System of Record for the first time.
 It will include base `erSchema.json` file is generated with the following content:
 ```json
 {
   "version": "1.0.0",